s66erge/entan-mkdocs/docs/index.md

 You will find here the documentation for:

+- the architecture for the gong system
+- the pyton code for the 'players' in the centers
-- the python + fasthtml code
+- the python + fastHTML code for the central app on the web
-- the setup and deploy tools.
+- the setup and deploy tools